 - 1 Author(s), Title of Publication, Name of Journal, Volume (or No.), Pages (the first and the last pages.
-Same for all below), Published year - 2 Author(s), Title of Publication, Name of Journal, (Under Printing: Accepted year-month-date) - 3 Author(s), Title of Book, Title of Theme/chapter, Name of Publishing company, Pages, published year. - 4 Patentees(s) or Inventor(s), Title of Invention, Patent Number (Note 2) - 5 Patent Applicant(s) or Inventor(s), Title of Invention, Publication Number of Patent Application (Note 2)

-- Note 1 Reference papers (Related Publications) mean publications and patents (including accepted or in press) which concern the Doctoral Dissertation directly.
+Same for all below), Published year - 2 Author(s), Title of Publication, Name of Journal, (Under Printing: Accepted year-month-date) - 3 Author(s), Title of Book, Title of Theme/chapter, Name of Publishing company, Pages, published year. - 4 Patentees(s) or Inventor(s), Title of Invention, Patent Number (Note 3) - 5 Patent Applicant(s) or Inventor(s), Title of Invention, Publication Number of Patent Application (Note 3) - Note 1 Reference papers mean publications and patents (including accepted and/or in press) which concern the Doctoral Dissertation directly and are requirements for degree application.
 The publications which quote as only references or have no direct relation shall be not described.
-In cases of there being a coauthor, the coauthor has submitted the certificate of consent "I agree to declare this thesis as your academic dissertation" to avoid submission of an academic dissertation with the same contents by the coauthor. - Note 2 Patents and published applications for patents which directly concern the Doctoral Dissertation can be described. - Note 3 A related paper is a paper whose content is related to the dissertation and for which the applicant is an author (including co-authors), but not a reference paper.
-If not, delete "関連論文".
+In cases of there being coauthors, the coauthors are requested to submit a certificate of consent stating "I agree that this academic paper may be used in your Doctoral Dissertation application" to avoid submission of a Doctoral Dissertation with the same contents by the coauthors. - Note 2 Related papers (関係論文) are papers whose contents are related to the dissertation and of which the applicant is an author (including as a co-author), but which are not reference papers (for degree requirement).
+If not, delete "関係論文". - Note 3 Patents and published applications for patents which directly concern the Doctoral Dissertation can be described in the "関係論文" column.